Press Release Monday 28th January 2013 (no embargo):

 1. B4RN is deploying a 100% fibre optic broadband connection, capable of delivering 1Gbs (1000Mbs) both upload and download.
 The cost is £150 one off connection fee and £30 per month subscription.
 B4RN will provide internet access with further services in the future.
 Each home will have a battery backup so telephony over the fibre means landline connections are no longer required

 1. Professor Barry Forde (B4RN Chief Executive) is a networking expert with many years experience of designing, building and operating high performance networks.
 He was responsible for the CLEO network which provides connectivity to over 1000 schools and public sector sites across Lancashire and Cumbria.
-Bios are available for Professor Forde and the Management team http://b4rn.org.uk/management-team
+Bios are available for Professor Forde and the Management team https://b4rn.org.uk/management-team

-1. The full business plan is available on the website, along with details of the pricing and payment structure for local residents and businesses.http://b4rn.org.uk/business-plan
+1. The full business plan is available on the website, along with details of the pricing and payment structure for local residents and businesses.https://b4rn.org.uk/business-plan

 1. The local businesses demonstrating at the event are Tooby’s of Ingleton, Black Box Computers of Lancaster and TIER ONE electronics.